instrumental-products/agent-os/commands/plan-project.md

----
+# Plan Project

-description: Plan the next project
+Plan the next project
-globs:
-alwaysApply: false
----

 Refer to the instructions located in @~/.agent-os/instructions/plan-project.md